 With that out of the way, let’s get started with this week’s news.
 Briefly, Apple released a OS X 10.8.2 and 10.7.5 supplemental update with bug fixes, the company’s fourth quarter earnings will be announced on October 25, and Ping closed at 11:59 p.m.
 September 30.
 Keep reading for full coverage of these topics. (more…)

 The Mac App Store is rife with price cuts this week, so come take your bounty from Mac.AppStorm’s deals.

 When Mactuts+ first launched, we gave $1,000 to the person who submitted the best Mac Quick Tip screencast.
 Only one person could win (props to Joseph Darnell for snagging first place), but we received a ton of really good submissions.
 We’ve tossed them all onto YouTube and rounded them up for your enjoyment and education.
 Take a look, you’re sure to learn something cool!

-Thanks to everyone who took part in the giveaway this week, and special thanks to the kind people at Savings!
+Thanks to everyone who took part in the giveaway this week, and special thanks to the kind people at Bundlehunt!
 I’m excited to let you know that the winners have now been chosen.
 Congratulations are in order to: